mbari-org/auv-python/README.md

 ### How do I use this  ###

-Cloning the source code requires an MBARI bitbucket account and SSH keys configured for your system.
-See https://bitbucket.org/account/settings/ssh-keys

 To install on a workstation:

 * Install Python 3.10 on your system (Brew, Anaconda, etc)